Fairlight Kit Guide: Here are the Basics You Need to Edit Audio in DaVinci Resolve

 Looking into audio interfaces feels like opening pandora’s box of options.
 When I bought my first one, at first I was very sure I needed a powerful 8-channel interface with all the bells and whistles to accommodate every audio possibility.
 Thankfully, I ended up getting a great 2-channel option, which I eventually downgraded to an even cheaper option.
 Not because it was better, just because it was was all I needed for the type of work I was doing.
 Here are my recommendations:

-The PreSonus AudioBox 96 2×2 USB 2.0 Recording System is what I am currently using, and it checks all the boxes for basic audio work Two independent powered channels, inputs for headphones and monitors, and is built well enough that after a few drops it is functioning perfectly.
+The PreSonus AudioBox 96 2×2 USB 2.0 Recording System is what I am currently using, and it checks all the boxes for basic audio work Two independent powered channels, inputs for headphones and monitors, and is built well enough that after a few drops it is still functioning perfectly.
 While it doesn’t have amazing microphone pre-amps, I haven’t yet found that to be a let down, and there are tons of great stand-alone mic pre-amps out there if needed.
 You can find this used for under $60 or new for around $140.
 I have used this professionally to do additional dialog recording and have had no problems getting great results.

 Another option is the Focusrite line of interfaces, which we’ve used here at Envato Tuts+ for many years now.
 The Scarlett Solo and Scarlett Duo USB interfaces are pretty similar to the PreSonus.
 Like PreSonus, Focusrite makes a few different lines of interfaces with varying inputs, qualities, capabilities and prices.

 This next recommendation is a piece of gear you might already have: a portable audio recorder.
-Most digital recorders in the ZOOM line, for example, can be used as live audio interfaces, including the ZOOM H1N pocket recorder and F4 (discontinued), F6, F8N, and other field recorders.
+Most digital recorders in the ZOOM line, for example, can be used as live audio interfaces, including the ZOOM H1N pocket recorder and F4 (discontinued), F6, F8N, and other recorders.
 Tascam and Sound Devices also make great audio recorders that can double as interfaces.

 This next option is a little pricey but it’s worth the look if you will regularly use your computer to record audio and have around $1200 to spend on an interface: Universal Audio’s Apollo Twin MkII.
 This piece of hardware is pretty serious and offers you all the features you would need in the future.
 That being said, if this is your first interface the likelihood of needing this is low.
 It’s sweet though.

 Overall, to start I would recommend a simple no frills PreSonus Audiobox or similar.
-The cost, ease of use, sturdy and functional design makes this interface great for setting up a simple studio for editing audio for video with Fairlight.
+The cost, ease of use, sturdy and functional design makes this interface great for setting up a simple home studio for editing audio for video with Fairlight.

 Audio and Sound Effects

-Audio really brings video to life, and Fairlight has a great of foley sounds available for free with its more recent updates.
+Audio really brings video to life, and Fairlight has a great selection of foley sounds available for free with its more recent updates.
 Foley sounds are used to give depth to visuals.
 Footsteps, creaky floors, and jangled keys are examples of foley sound.

 Another outstanding resource for audio that includes foley and music is Envato Elements.
 Elements has a giant library of top-notch effects and music for a reasonable membership price.
 Unlimited access also includes video, photography, motion graphics templates, and more to enhance your projects.